 Company charity programs – points to consider

-Recognize both the advantages and disadvantages of workplace charity efforts.
+Recognise both the advantages and disadvantages of workplace charity efforts.
 Be mindful that despite the best intentions, some employees may have enough responsibility in their lives already and may view additional commitment as a source of stress.

 Determine if time off for charity work will be paid, unpaid or a mixture of both.
-If your organization uses software to determine the amount of man hours needed per project, factor hours for charity work into the overall project time.
+If your organisation uses software to determine the amount of man hours needed per project, factor hours for charity work into the overall project time.
 If it becomes clear that paid time off during work hours will affect your productivity negatively, consider allowing unpaid time off that can be made up during an evening or weekend shift.

 Gauge how much interest your employees have in community work by conducting either a formal or informal survey.
 Some employees may already be involved in charity work on their own time and some may want to keep as clear a line as possible between work and charity.